4n0nglobal/4n0n-core/README.md

 ---

 ## 🚀 Overview
-Describe the mission: use TEE and ZK-proofs to bring private contracts and real‑world POS integration.
+Utilize TEE and ZK-proofs to bring private contracts and real‑world POS integration.

 ---